 Here is an example of very shallow DOF:

 Now, take a look at this photo.
 This was shot in the very same location.
 But the aperture was shot at F5.
 Everything is in focus.
-You can see the details of the wall, the broken glass and rocks on the ground and even the electrical outlets and wires on the side of the building.
-This is very distracting to the viewer and frankly, visually unappealing.
+You can see the details of the wall, the broken glass and rocks on the ground, and even the electrical outlets and wires on the side of the building.
+This is very distracting to the viewer, and frankly, visually unappealing.
 Another problem with this photo is that the subjects are positioned very close to the brick wall.
 Had they been further away from the wall, it is possible that the wall may have been blurred more.
 And that brings me to my next point about controlling DOF.
 The distance from the plane of focus also affects the amount of blur that will occur in a photograph.
-The closers objects are (such as the brick wall) to the plane of focus, the more they will be in focus.
+The closers objects (such as the brick wall) are to the plane of focus, the more they will be in focus.
 Had I positioned these subjects further away from the wall, I could have had it blurred out more.

 So why did I shoot this photo at F5?
 Why not F1.8?
 I shot the photo at F5 because I was worried that I had several subjects in the photograph and they were not all on the same plane.
-The adults were positioned behind the children and I was concerned with that with a shallow depth of field of say F1.8, if I focused on the children, the parents would be out of focus.
-I could have chosen to put them in straight line, all on the same plane and shot the photograph at F1.8, but that would have just looked weird and unappealing.
+The adults were positioned behind the children and I was concerned that with a shallow depth of field of say F1.8, if I focused on the children, the parents would be out of focus.
+I could have chosen to put them in a straight line, all on the same plane, and shot the photograph at F1.8, but that would have just looked weird and unappealing.
 So I had to have a high enough aperture to ensure that they would all be in focus.
 My mistake was placing them so close to a brick wall.
 I should have put them in the shade in an open field where there was a great distance between them and the background.

 Now, how are you able to control your aperture on your camera?
-For those of you with DSLRs, it is actually quiet simple.
+For those of you with DSLRs, it is actually quite simple.
 I would recommend that you start by shooting in aperture priority (AV mode on Canons & A mode on Nikons).
-Put your camera dial on AV mode and then select the aperture your wish to shoot at and then your camera will automatically change the shutter speed and ISO to make sure your shot has enough light.
+Put your camera dial on AV mode and then select the aperture you wish to shoot at and then your camera will automatically change the shutter speed and ISO to make sure your shot has enough light.

-A caveat – shooting at F1.8 can be difficult with children as they tend to move around a lot.
-At F1.8, there is a very small margin for error as your plane of focus is very small.
+A caveat: Shooting at F1.8 can be difficult with children as they tend to move around a lot.
+At F1.8, there is a very small margin for error, as your plane of focus is very small.
 I would recommend you start by shooting at 3.2 and then 2.8 or 2.5 and see how different your photos look.
 Also, when practicing, try to shoot outside, in the shade, so that your camera has ample light and your shutter speed will be high, reducing the possibility of blur from camera shake or fast little feet.
 (Shutter speed is a topic for another post.)

 There are many more issues to consider when playing with DOF.
 But that would make for an epic blog post.
-I just wanted to get you all thinking about how you could quickly improve your shots and thereby making your layouts really shine!
+I just wanted to get you all thinking about how you could quickly improve your shots and thereby make your layouts really shine!
 I know it may sound complicated, but once you have it down, you will really see a difference in your photos.
 If you have any questions about DOF or Shutter Speed, or shooting in general, please leave them in the comments and I will try to answers your questions.
 Good luck and have fun!